Jeremy Meeks: Acting career

 In January 2018, Meeks flew to Moscow to appear in the music video "Wi-Fi" by Russian pop singer Olga Buzova.

 Meeks made his feature film debut in 2020 with the BET+ streaming feature Trigger.
 In 2021, Meeks appeared in the independent feature film Secret Society; the film was directed by Jamal Hill, and is based on the book of the same name by Miasha Coleman.

+Filmography

+Writing career

+Meeks released an autobiographical book titled Model Citizen: The Autobiography of Jeremy Meeks in December 2024.

 Personal life

 Meeks has a child with Melissa Meeks, to whom he was married from 2008 to 2018.

 In June 2017, it was reported that Meeks was in a relationship with Chloe Green, the daughter of British businessman Philip Green.
 Meeks had gone on a trip to Turkey, where the first images of him and Green came out on a yacht.
 On May 29, 2018, Green gave birth to the couple's son.
 In August 2019, it was reported the couple had amicably split and were selling their joint London home.